 Prepare Your Lunch For The Next Day

-I feel the biggest reason for daily bad food choices is lack of preparation and planning, therefore, frequent trips for fast food or unhealthy cafeteria choices that are fast and easy.
-I try to make something on Sundays that can get my husband and I through the first few works days at work.
-Our favorite healthy and wholesome lunch to pre-make is my delicious chicken soup that is loaded with 20 healthy ingredients.
-I also try to make extra food when cooking dinner so that we have leftovers to take for lunch.
+The biggest reason for daily bad food choices is lack of preparation and planning.
+This leads to frequent trips for fast food or unhealthy cafeteria choices.
+I make something on Sundays that can get my husband and me through the first few work days.
+Our favorite healthy, wholesome lunch to pre-make is my and packed with flavor.
+I also make extra food when cooking dinner so we have leftovers to take for lunches.

 Consider Drinking 5 oz. of Red Wine Several Evenings Per Week

 According to the CDC, Red wine, in moderation, is heart healthy.
 The alcohol, resveratrol, and antioxidants in red wine, may help prevent coronary artery disease, a link that is not completely understood.
-However, part of the benefit could be that antioxidants may increase high-density lipoproteins (HDL) aka "good" cholesterol and protect against bad cholesterol buildup.
+However, part of the benefit may be antioxidants research suggests increase high-density lipoproteins (HDL) aka good cholesterol that protects against bad cholesterol buildup.

-I would discourage red wine consumption, to those with a personal or family history of alcohol abuse, as too much alcohol can have many harmful effects instead of helpful.
+I do discourage red wine consumption to those with a personal or family history of alcohol abuse, as too much alcohol can have many harmful effects instead of helpful.

-Exercise in Some Form at Least 30 Minutes Each Day and Avoid Sitting For More Than 50
+Exercise at Least 30 Minutes Each Day and Avoid Sitting For More Than 50

-The Department of Health and Human Services recommends that adults get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity over the course of a week and the guidelines suggest that you spread out this exercise during the course of a week.
+The Department of Health and Human Services recommends adults get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity over the course of a week.

-Reducing sitting time is also important to decrease your risk of metabolic issues or even blood clots.
-Many of us have sedentary jobs, so setting a reminder on your phone to get up and move and stretch every hour, or take a stroll around the building can make a big difference
+Reducing sitting time is important to decrease your risk of metabolic issues and blood clots.
+Many folks have sedentary jobs, so set a reminder on your phone to get up and move and stretch every hour, or take a stroll around the building.

 Spend Time Outdoors

 Spending time outdoors has numerous benefits to overall health, the first being Vitamin D exposure.
-There’s nothing quite like the feeling of sunlight hitting your skin, which activates Vitamin D in our bodies.
+There’s nothing like the feeling of sunlight hitting your skin, which activates Vitamin D in our bodies.
 Vitamin D is vital for healthy bones and to fight off cancer, osteoporosis, depression, and heart attacks.
-Be careful not to get too much of a good thing and wear your sunscreen.
-I also recommend using natural products on your skin; especially sunscreen.
-(After visiting Aruba, I discovered this aloe-based sunscreen from Aruba Aloe that I highly recommend that is sans all the ingredients your skin can do without).
+Be careful about getting too much of a good thing and wear sunscreen.
+I also recommend using natural products sunscreen.
+After visiting Aruba, I discovered this aloe-based sunscreen from Aruba Aloe.
+I highly recommend this as it is sans all the ingredients your skin can do without.

-Fresh air is good for the mind and helps alleviate stress, symptoms of depression, brain fog, and the overall staleness of being stuck indoors.
-A hike or walk in the woods can be motivating and a reminder of how incredible our planet is and makes us more environmentally aware too.
-Even if it's cold, bundle up and go!
+Fresh air is good for the mind and alleviates stress, symptoms of depression, brain fog, and the staleness of being indoors.
+A hike or walk in the woods can be a reminder of how incredible our planet truly is.
+It also makes us more environmentally aware, so even if it's cold, bundle up and get outside!

 Take Some Time Out to Treat and Pamper Yourself

 Each day, do one thing to take care of your outer layer.
 Our skin is our largest organ and most days, we totally ignore it.
-If we paid attention to one part of our skin each day, just imagine how beautiful and glowing we would look and feel.
+If we pay attention to one part of our skin each day, imagine how beautiful and glowing we would look and feel.
 This does not only apply to women.
-Soft skin and self-indulgence is for everyone!
+Soft skin and self-indulgence are for everyone!

-In addition to the monthly indulgences of haircuts, manicures, facials, or massages, I recommend the following pampering treatments, which include some of my favorite and inexpensive products.
-You needn't spend a ton of money to indulge in these daily delights:
+In addition to the monthly indulgences of haircuts, manicures, facials, or massages, I recommend the following pampering treatments, which include some of my favorite, inexpensive products.
+You needn't spend a ton of money to indulge in daily delights:

 - Give yourself a facial weekly to cleanse, exfoliate, and moisturize.